FAQ| IR

 Independency Policy of Outside Directors

 To help the BOD conduct independent and objective decision-making for the protection of the rights of shareholders and investors, S-OIL appoints a majority of directors as outside directors who satisfy the following independency policy (disqualification reasons).
-Outside directors lose their posts when they cannot meet the independency policy.
+Outside directors lose their posts when they cannot meet the independence policy.

 1. Directors, executive officers and employees who are engaged in the Company, or directors, auditors, executive officers and employees who have engaged in the Company within the last five years;